 However, in the big, diverse cities, where both blacks and whites live, the whites and blacks are on two different planes.
 In New York, Chicago, Philadelphia, DC, etc, the white average on standardized tests ranges from two to five grade levels ahead of the black average.

-That means, if you group students of similar achievement levels together, even if you are color-blind with regards to your process, you will get a de facto segregated classrooms.
-Good schools, will be de facto segregated classrooms.
+That means, if you group students of similar achievement levels together, even if you are color-blind with regards to your process, you will get racially imbalanced classrooms.

-The entire art of raising children in a diverse urban area is the art of finding a backdoor way of joining a de facto ability and class segregated school.
+The entire art of raising children in a diverse urban area is the art of finding a backdoor way of joining an ability and class filtered school.
 Parents either pay extortionary sums for private schools, endure long commutes from the suburbs, take out large mortgages for more expensive neighborhoods, cross their fingers for a magnet school lottery, or design charter schools with subtle methods of screening out lower-class kids.

 In San Francisco – which is suffering an epidemic of childlessness – children are routinely forced to go to kindegarten miles away from home all in the interests of demographic balance.
 This is insane.
 Making a kindegartener travel miles across a big city in the hopes that putting that child next to a minority will somehow solve the racials problems is totally nutty.
 And of course it doesn’t work in creating integration.
 The system is so insane that upper-class couples move out of the city, go to private school, or don’t have kids at all.